-Yallingup in Western Australia’s South West is like our second home as we have spent so much time there over the years.
-Read on for our favourite things to do in Yallingup WA.
+Yallingup in Western Australia’s South West is like our second home as we have spent so much time there.

-This seaside suburb is one of the most popular places for Western Australian’s to holiday due to the trendy breweries, white sand beaches, surf breaks, and beautiful national parks.
-The views of the Indian Ocean from the winding roads are stunning and an incredible place to watch the huge waves crash onto the shore.
+This seaside suburb is one of the most popular Perth getaways due to the trendy breweries, white sand beaches, surf breaks, underground caves, and beautiful national parks.
+The views of the Indian Ocean from the winding roads are stunning, and an incredible place to watch the huge waves crash onto the shore.

 Things To Do in Yallingup

 You can spend as long or as little as you want in Yallingup.
-We sometimes drive down for a long weekend and spend our time just around this area.
+We sometimes drive down for a long weekend and spend our time around this area.
 Other times we come down for longer and explore the whole Margaret River region.
-Bear in mind that driving distances are long, so if you don’t have much time, I would focus on Yallingup and return to see more of the other parts of the South West.
+Remember that driving distances are long, so if you only have a little time, I would focus on Yallingup and return to see more of the other parts of the South West.